LibreCAD/docs/getstart/install.rst

 Links to the repository can be found in the :ref:`Resources <downloads>`_.

 Mac OS/X
 --------

-OS/X installers for OS/X 10.9 are available at `SourceForge <http://sourceforge.net/projects/librecad/files/OSX/>`_.
+OS/X installers for OS/X 10.9 are available at.

 For other versions of OS/X, please follow instructions to build LibreCAD from source code (see appendix XXX)